 Policy

-Auxiliary organizations are California nonprofit corporations and are legally separate entities organized and operated solely for the benefit of the campus.
-The separate legal status of auxiliary organizations enables strategies that are important to the campus educational mission and provides capabilities essential to a comprehensive university.
-This CSU policy establishes appropriate use of campus auxiliary organizations and augments and supplements all other existing CSU policies pertaining to auxiliary organizations.
+Auxiliary organizations are California nonprofit corporations and are legally separate entities organized and operated solely for the benefit of the university.
+The separate legal status of auxiliary organizations enables strategies that are important to the university educational mission and provides capabilities essential to a comprehensive university.
+This CSU policy establishes appropriate use of university auxiliary organizations and augments and supplements all other existing CSU policies pertaining to auxiliary organizations.

-Campus Oversight of Auxiliary Organizations

-Campus auxiliary organizations shall not operate outside the regulation and oversight of the campus.

-The campus president is responsible and accountable for prudent judgment in the utilization of campus auxiliary organizations, for ensuring the fiscal viability of campus auxiliary organizations, and for compliance with applicable CSU policies.

-The campus president shall be the primary responsible campus official in respect to administrative compliance and fiscal oversight of campus auxiliary organizations, as described in Cal.
+The university president shall be the primary responsible university official in respect to administrative compliance and fiscal oversight of university auxiliary organizations, as described in Cal.
 Educ.
 Code § 89756 and Cal.
 Educ.
 Code § 89900.
+Campus auxiliary organizations shall not operate outside the regulation and oversight of the university.

-Campus Utilization of Auxiliary Organizations
+Utilization of Auxiliary Organizations

-The campus, with the approval of the chancellor (or designees), may assign certain functions to campus auxiliary organizations pursuant to the 5 CCR § 42500.
+The university, with the approval of the chancellor (or designees), may assign certain functions to university auxiliary organizations pursuant to the 5 CCR § 42500.
 A written agreement on behalf of the Board of Trustees in the form provided in V. Appendix B - Operating Agreement Template and executed by the chancellor and the auxiliary organization is required for the performance by an auxiliary organization of any of the functions listed in 5 CCR § 42500, except for the student government activities of a student body organization.

-Auxiliary organizations shall not perform any of the functions listed in 5 CCR § 42500 unless the function has been specifically assigned in the operating agreement with the campus.
-The campus shall review, at least every five years, the auxiliary organizations to ensure that written operating agreements are current and that auxiliary organization activities are in compliance with those agreements.
-Confirmation that this review has been conducted will consist of either an updated operating agreement, or a letter from the campus president to the executive vice chancellor/chief financial officer (EVC) certifying that the review has been conducted.
-As part of these periodic reviews, the president should examine the need for each auxiliary and look at the efficiency of the auxiliary operations and administration.
+Auxiliary organizations shall not perform any of the functions listed in 5 CCR § 42500 unless the function has been specifically assigned in the operating agreement with the university.
+The university shall review, at least every five years, the auxiliary organizations to ensure that written operating agreements are current and that auxiliary organization activities are in compliance with those agreements.
+Confirmation that this review has been conducted will consist of either an updated operating agreement, or a letter from the university president to the executive vice chancellor/chief financial officer (EVC) certifying that the review has been conducted.

-The campus may choose to assign responsibility for an activity or program to an auxiliary organization.
+The university may choose to assign responsibility for an activity or program to an auxiliary organization.
 When the auxiliary accepts this responsibility, it also assumes the associated legal obligations and liabilities, fiscal liabilities, and fiduciary responsibilities.
 Being accountable and responsible for an activity or program is referred to as ownership.
 Indications of ownership include:

 Authority and discretion to contract for services or materials required by the activity